Key Points:

 • Robinhood offers these through a partnership with Kalshi, which last year was successful in its defense of a legal challenge around political election-based prediction markets.

-• There have already been legal inquiries in Nevada and Massachusetts focused on these new sports prediction offerings by Kalshi and Robinhood.
+• There have already been legal actions in Nevada, Massachusetts and New Jersey focused on these new sports prediction offerings by Kalshi and Robinhood.

 • Sports prediction markets and sports betting both involve risking real money, with profits or losses dependent on the success of the predictions on sports results.